athos/type-infer/README.md

 (infer "foo") ;=> java.lang.String
 ```

-It can take one arbitrary expression and returns its static type as long as
+It can take an arbitrary expression and returns its static type as long as
-the Clojure compiler can infer it:
+the Clojure compiler can infer:

 ```clojure
 (infer (not false)) ;=> java.lang.Boolean